aroepe/atlas-gitlab/_episodes/03-pushing.md

 ~~~
 {: .source}

-Once this is done, refresh the browser in your gitlab page.
+Once this is done, refresh the browser in your GitLab page.
 You should
 see your README now!

 [gitlab]: https://gitlab.cern.ch